top of page

 Food insecurity is defined as the state of being without reliable access to a sufficient quantity of affordable, nutritious food.
 The rates of food insecurity limits people’s ability to have a balanced diet, places children and adults at higher risk of compromised immunity, obesity, diabetes and other diet-related health conditions, anxiety and depression, and reduced academic achievement.

-The Compton Chamber of Commerce sponsored program is based on five initiatives – Feeding Children, Feeding Families, Feeding Seniors and Disabled, Feeding Veterans and Healthy Eating.
+Today, the Compton Chamber of Commerce sponsored program is based on five initiatives:

 Today, the Compton Chamber of Commerce fully committed to sustaining this ministry, and ultimately, do our part to provide increased access to healthy, fresh food, help erase hunger in our community and impact lives for the longer term.